 - Confusion over exactly what S.H.I.E.L.D. was considerably predates the Ultimate Universe.
 From its creation, it was a basically American entity, notwithstanding it supposedly being international (which was mainly an excuse for why it could operate anywhere with impunity).

 - S.H.I.E.L.D. did have foreign agents, however (e.g., Contessa Valentina Allegra de Fontaine).
 A plausible explanation for S.H.I.E.L.D. might be that it's a NATO organization.
 Since NATO is an international alliance, but one where the United States largely runs the show, it would fit S.H.I.E.L.D. as it was depicted.

-- Technically S.H.I.E.L.D. is a UN agency that the US (as the Superhuman capital of the world) administers over.
-The jurisdiction conflict between the UN and US was actually a major plot point of Dark Reign (before Siege set in.
+- Technically S.H.I.E.L.D. is a United Nations agency that the US (as the Superhuman capital of the world) administers over.
+The jurisdiction conflict between the UN and US was actually a major plot point of Dark Reign before Siege set in.

-- Comic book example: The trope is toyed with in Ultimate X-Men, where the Hellfire Club provides funding for Charles Xavier — as a means of getting to Jean Grey and unleashing the Phoenix Force.
+- The trope is toyed with in Ultimate X-Men, where the Hellfire Club provides funding for Charles Xavier — as a means of getting to Jean Grey and unleashing the Phoenix Force.

 - The Ultimate X-Men were subsequently funded by the Church of Shi'ar Enlightenment, who are quite open about their interest in the Phoenix, but see it as a force for good.
 Too bad they've been infiltrated by Hellfire members.